 Conclusion

 Remember that rats will leave your home if there is no food.
 However, it’s also important to consider that they eat other non-food items like paper, cloth, and whatnot.
 They can even eat worms, insects, and plants in the garden.
+If they have no access to water, they will leave or die sooner.

-Maybe you’re having a mice problem not a rat problem?
+Maybe you’re having a mice problem, not a rat problem?
 Read our article – Does Baking Soda Kill Mice? to learn how to get rid of them.